-The interface between safety, the system of accounting for, and control of, nuclear material will also be considered.
+The interface between safety, nuclear security, the system of accounting for, and control of, nuclear material will be addressed along the documents, as needed.

 In addition, the analysis described in Section 2 resulted in identification of the main revisions to the Guide (see the Annex) that are needed to adequately address the requirements in SSR-4 and the relevant IAEA Safety Requirements.